acmattson3/PeonAI/README.md

 Having worked over a summer at Alaska Peonyworks, and being a computer science student at the University of Alaska Fairbanks, I have taken it upon myself to apply computers to this ~~literal~~ field.
 This problem sounds like a standard neural network problem: I have an assortment of properties from which to make a prediction.
 It can take years for a peony farmer to have the expertise to identify when multiple different peony varieties are ready to harvest.
 My hope is that, by developing this AI, I can help these farms to expand at a much greater rate and become far more successful.

 Currently, the bottleneck in my local farm's growth and success appears to be getting new workers, as they can take multiple seasons to adequately train.
 However, an AI like this would require a worker to simply measure and photograph a peony bud, greatly decreasing the job's difficulty.
 If nothing else, the AI would help the workers to learn without needing an expert to constantly validate their choices.
 For example: A worker could identifies a flower they believe is ready.
 They then pull out their phone, take a photo and quick measurement (possibly with a specialized tool to expedite this process, too), and use the AI to determine whether their identification was correct.
 This *definitely* beats the alternative of expert farmers running circles around the farm to individually proctor their employees as they happen across possibly-ready flowers.

-# PeonAI: General Information

-**AI Type:** Convolutional Neural Network (CNN) through Tensorflow and Keras.

-**Purpose:** To predict the readiness of different varieties of peony buds for harvest.

-## Primary Goal
-The AI will output a “state” value (from zero to two), with zero being underdue and two being overdue.
-A value of one will represent the most ideal peony state for harvesting.
-## Stretch Goals
-1. The AI should also output a prediction, in seconds (and interpreted later to a time/date), indicating when the bud will be most ready for harvest.
-This will likely require a separate network given past, present, and predicted future weather data, nearby flower states, the output of the primary goal AI (the current bud state value), and probably more factors (as I think of them) that can affect the speed at which peony buds bloom.
-2. Soon to be more ideas as I inevitably come up with them!

 # Training Data
 The following will describe the type of data that should be collected, how we will collect it, and how it will be formatted.